wger-project/docker/README.md

-    docker compose exec web python3 manage.py sync-exercises docker compose exec web python3 manage.py download-exercise-images docker compose exec web python3 manage.py download-exercise-videos docker compose exec web wger load-online-fixtures
+    docker compose exec web python3 manage.py sync-exercises docker compose exec web python3 manage.py download-exercise-images docker compose exec web python3 manage.py download-exercise-videos docker compose exec web python3 manage.py sync-ingredients docker compose exec web wger load-online-fixtures

-(these steps can be configured to run automatically on startup, see the options in `prod.env`.)
+(these steps can be configured to run automatically on startup or regularly in the background, see the options in `prod.env`.)

 Then open <http://localhost> (or your server's IP) and log in as: **admin**,